URLbug/A.D.L.S/README.md

 ### How to install?

-Just clone this rep. and starting "build.bush" file.
+Just clone this rep. and starting "build.bash" file.

 Example: